If you’re new to bug tracking, issue management or web development in general, you might wonder what a bug report is.

 But what if something is not designed as it should be?
 Is it a bug then?
 As you can see, this question alone leaves a lot of room for interpretation.

-No matter if you’re a developer, designer or user of a software.
+No matter if you’re a developer, designer or user of the software.
 Chances are high that you’ve stumbled upon a bug in the past, or maybe you even caused a bug yourself.

 So here’s the core question: What is a bug report?